AlGepe/OmniSnippets_JS/docs/codeBasics/aim4Lazy.rst

 In short, if you find yourself doing the same thing (or very similar tasks) more than 5 times, **STOP!** Take a deep breath and think how this task could be automated, re-written or substituted by something else so that you **don't actually spend your time doing computer-work**.
 As a side effect of this, even if it takes you the same amount of time, your code will be much cleaner, easier to understand and elegant.

+Examples of things that can be a better alternative to writing the same commands multiple times are:

+   * **Functions**, if you're performing the same actions on different variables.
+   * **Arrays/Dictionaries**, if you're creating many variables that go through similar processes/actions.
+   * **Loops (``for``, ``while``...)**, if you want to repeat an action a number of times
+   * **Copy code from someone**, if you're doing a common but not straight-forward task

+There are more complicated scenarios in which you can re-think your code to be shorter and more efficient, but we can't cover all them here.
+A good trick is to Google what you want to do if you notice it is a very repetitive task.
+Most likely you will find your answer and find a new trick to add to your coding weaponry.

 Your strengths, spend time doing this
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Now that you know what you shouldn't do, it's time to flip the coin and see what you **should** do.
+Playing to your strengths means spending some time just thinking (maybe drafting on paper) about your whole program before you start writing it.
+It might seem like a waste of time (it could be, see next section to prevent that) but as long as your sensible and proportional it will bring you better and faster results.

+Abstract thinking is what differentiate humans from any other object or being we know.
+You should put this great power to good use.
+When coding this means planning your code so that it is as efficient, clean, readable and reusable as you can.
+Your goals should be to write as little code as possible, that runs as fast as possible and make it in such a way that a new person can understand it as soon as possible. [#f1]_

+First thing you should do when you are tackling a new coding challenge is to organize the main structure of your code in the best way. *The best way* here means fewer lines of code, most understandable way and, if possible, using reusable code.
+If I may be so bold, here is a recommendation on how to organise the code for a big JS project (something like a marketing calculator).

 ..
 Breaking down the problem into smaller and smaller parts => plan so you don't rewrite

 Time learning vs time doing, what to do when